GOVERNOR’S ROADMAP TO:

 What Is The Role Of Governors?

 - Perhaps the most important role a governor plays is ensuring the safety of citizens and their communities.
-Establishing emergency response plans should be among the first acts of any administration and can incorporate strategies to address targeted violence.
+Reviewing, updating and, if needed, establishing emergency response plans should be among the first acts of any administration and can incorporate strategies to address targeted violence.

 - As state executives, governors can leverage their convening power to bring together policymakers, experts, and key stakeholders to develop a statewide strategy for PTV.

 - Further, they can use the bullypulpit to communicate this as a shared priority.